-For the spectra Modification (see 3.3) menu there is an undo function for one processing step (see 3.3.1), an programme-inernal copy (see 3.3.2) and programme-paste function (see 3.3.3) for the dublication of a standard window with all processing steps and design features, the charge correction of the active window (see 3.3.4), a correction with the IERF (see 3.3.5), several procedures for the background calculation and subtraction before the peak fit (see 3.3.5), a satellite subtraction (see 3.3.8), reduction (see 3.3.9), expansion (see 3.3.9), differentiation (see 3.3.11), integration (see 3.3.12), mirroring (see 3.3.12), smoothing (see 3.3.14), and a manual spike correction (see 3.3.15) as well as the possibility for spectra manipulation (see 3.3.16) and operation (see 3.3.17).
+For the spectra Modification (see 3.3) menu there is an undo function for one processing step (see 3.3.1), an programme-internal copy (see 3.3.2) and programme-internal insertion function (see 3.3.3) for the duplication of a standard window with all processing steps and design features, the charge correction of the active window (see 3.3.4), a correction with the IERF (see 3.3.5), several procedures for the background calculation and subtraction before the peak fit (see 3.3.6), the subtraction of the spectral background (see 3.3.7), a satellite subtraction (see 3.3.8), reduction (see 3.3.9), expansion (see 3.3.10), differentiation (see 3.3.11), integration (see 3.3.11), mirroring (see 3.3.13), smoothing (see 3.3.14), and a manual spike correction (see 3.3.15) as well as the possibility for spectra manipulation (see 3.3.16) and operation (see 3.3.17).
 Additionally, a normalization routine with four different methods is available (see 3.3.18).

 The Peak Fit (see 3.4) is based on the non-linear least squares curve-fitting algorithm of Marquardt and Levenberg.
-The programme allows choosing product, sum or convolution of Gaussian and Lorentzian functions for the calculation of the model function (see 3.10.25).
+The programme allows choosing product, sum or convolution of Gaussian and Lorentzian functions for the calculation of the model function (see 3.10.1).
 All peak parameters may be varied independently, varied within a chosen interval or fixed at certain values.
-Moreover, parameters may be determined on absolute scales or they may be treated as relative parameters i.e. related to the leading peak of a doublet or to a defined master peak of a group of peaks (see 3.10.26).
+Moreover, parameters may be determined on absolute scales or they may be treated as relative parameters i.e. related to the leading peak of a doublet or to a defined master peak of a group of peaks (see 3.10.1).
 Different options are available, enabling the user to hold constant e.g. energy distances, peak widths or relative intensities of peaks during iteration.
-A very helpful option of the fitparameter table is the labelling of the components with the corresponding names of the chemical species (e.g. for the C 1s components: -C-C-, -CH2-, -CO-, -COOH ...).
+A very helpful option of the fit-parameter table is the labelling of the components with the corresponding names of the chemical species (e.g. for the C 1s components: -C-C-, -CH2-, -CO-, -COOH ...).
 The advantage of this option is the automatic transfer of the component annotations to the following processing steps (export, batch processing, parameter plot, quantification table) providing an easy way for a correct labelling of the chemical components with both the region name and the name of the chemical component (C1s-CH2-, C1s-CO- ...).
 Additionally, the fit-parameter table can be transferred to the clipboard with the 'Copy - Paste' functions or exported as image.
 Furthermore, it is possible to include the background parameters in the fit routine.
 Alternatively, the background can be simulated by five different methods (or combinations of them) and subtracted from the experimental curve before initiating the peak fit.
 Additionally, the error of the fit parameters can be calculated.
-Three separate sub-programmes permit the estimation of valence-band edges (see 3.4.10 and 3.4.11) or Fermi levels (see 3.4.10).
+Three separate subprogrammes permit the estimation of valence-band edges (see 3.4.10 and 3.4.11) or Fermi levels (3.4.12).
 The curve-fit results can be printed including fit parameters, acquisition parameters, and additional comments, or exported for further treatment and presentation.